catalyst-cooperative/catalystcoop-handbook/docs/policies.md

 **Provided to:** Members & Contractors

 Catalyst pays its employees **{{ "\${:,}".format(member_hourly_wage) }} / hour** and it's contractors
 **{{ "\${:,}".format(contractor_hourly_wage) }} / hour** to account for the payroll tax otherwise covered by the cooperative.
-After taxes, this equates to the same amount.
+After payroll taxes, this equates to the same amount.

 Catalyst employees are paid through a monthly payroll which is run monthly at the end of the first week of the month.
 Paychecks should be deposited electronically by the 15th of the month.

 (expected-hours)=